GePBench: Evaluating Fundamental Geometric Perception for Multimodal Large Language Models: Details on LLaVA-GeP

 \subsection{Data Preparation and Training Procedures}

-To train LLaVA-GeP-7B, we construct a large-scale training dataset, \our-train, using our specialized data synthesis engine.
-This dataset comprises over 300K samples, designed to enhance geometric perception capabilities.
-Following the methodology outlined by the original LLaVA authors, we adopt a two-stage training procedure:
+To train the GeP-enhanced models, we construct a large-scale training dataset, \our-train, using our data synthesis engine.
+This dataset comprises over 300K samples, designed to enhance geometric perception.
+Following the original LLaVA, we adopt a two-stage training procedure:

-\textbf{(1) Feature Alignment Stage}: We extract 150k images from both the easy and hard splits of \our-train.
-For each image, structured textual descriptions are generated using Qwen-2.5-14B \citep{qwen25}, which is prompted to produce detailed captions based on the input descriptions.
+\textbf{(1) Feature Alignment Stage}: We extract 150K images from both the easy and hard splits of \our-train.
+For each image, we employ Qwen-2.5-14B \citep{qwen25} to produce detailed natural language image captions based on structured textual descriptions.
 These image-caption pairs are then combined with the original LLaVA pretraining dataset, which includes 558K samples sourced from LAION-CC-SBU.
 The resulting dataset is used to finetune the MLP mapping layer, ensuring alignment between visual features and textual representations.

-\textbf{(2) Visual Instruction Tuning Stage}: In this stage, we randomly sample 20k examples from each aspect (e.g., size, location, counting) across both the easy and hard splits of \our-train, totaling 240k samples.
+\textbf{(2) Visual Instruction Tuning Stage}: In this stage, we randomly sample 20K examples from each aspect (e.g., size, location, counting) across both the easy and hard splits of \our-train, totaling 240K samples.
 These samples are reformatted into the LLaVA training schema and merged with the original dataset.
-The combined dataset is used to jointly finetune the MLP mapping layer and the LLM backbone, enabling the model to better various downstream tasks.
+The combined dataset is used to jointly finetune the MLP mapping layer and the LLM backbone, enabling the model to better generalize to various downstream tasks.